Corvallis-High-School/make-with-code-StellaFarley3453/README.md

 * I learned to use vscode and github together with makecode.
 Before, I had only used them each individually.
 * comitting regularly is important
 * comitting is not the same as releasing a new version
+## How to run the game
+Go to the primary page of the main branch, and copy the link at the top of the page.
+Then go to makecode arcade, click import, and paste the link in the box.